Arteria1/sql-funnel-analysis/README.md

 | traffic_source | STRING | Types of marketing channels |
 -------------------------------------------------------------------------------

-The queries have been saved under screenshots and are segmented in the .sql file as for what each section does and is responsible for.
+The queries have been saved under screenshots and are segmented in the .sql file into their own respective section and their responsibilities.

+Key findings

+1.
+2.
+3.
+4.
+5.